Oyster toadfish: Predators and prey

 Toadfish are ambush predators during the day, when they remain buried or hidden under structure and lunge for passing prey.
 At night they forage.
 Toadfish eat benthic invertebrates (e.g. polychaetes) and xanthid crabs.
 Toadfish have sharp teeth and powerful jaws.

 Oyster toadfish are apex predators on oyster reefs.
 Nonetheless, evidence exists that they are prey for birds (e.g. cormorants).
 A related species, Opsanus beta, is prey for dolphins.
 Research has demonstrated that toadfish will call less when dolphin sounds are played from a nearby speaker.
-For protection, toadfish have a venomous spine in the first ray of the dorsal fin.
+For protection, toadfish have a spine in the first ray of the dorsal fin.
 They can bury themselves up to their eyeballs in sand, and might be capable of camouflage.